 JONESBORO, Ark.
 (KAIT) - Arkansas health officials are reporting that 22 people have tested positive for the coronavirus in Craighead County, with 192 people testing negative.

 The latest numbers can be found here.

-With Jonesboro getting hit with an EF-3 tornado Saturday, March 28, Mayor Harold Perrin and Craighead County Judge Marvin Day are expecting the COVID-19 numbers to rise.
+With Jonesboro getting hit with an EF-3 tornado Saturday, March 28, Mayor Harold Perrin and Craighead County Judge Marvin Day are expecting the COVID-19 numbers to rise in the coming week.

 Perrin said he believes the majority of Jonesboro residents are working to practice social distancing and are washing their hands often.
 However, Perrin said he believes “we are only beginning to see the impact of this disease.”

 “With that in mind, I praise those who are mindful of spreading it to family and friends.
 I am not pleased by occasional reports of those who are not, and I hope everyone heard today’s speech by Gov. Hutchinson,” Perrin said.
 “He has mandated no gathering of more than 10 people.
 Our police force will strictly enforce the governor’s order.
 And I remind people even when they meet in small groups to maintain that 6-foot distance.”

 Jonesboro Police Chief Rick Elliott said his officers are making the rounds to businesses to make sure they are in compliance with the governor’s order.